zabbix/zabbix/templates/app/vmware/README.md

 Please report any issues with the template at https://support.zabbix.com

-# VMware
+# Template VM VMware

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.2
 The template to monitor VMware vCenter and ESX hypervisor.
 The "Template VM VMware Hypervisor" and "Template VM VMware Guest" templates are used by discovery and normally should not be manually linked to a host.
 For additional information please check https://www.zabbix.com/documentation/current/manual/vm_monitoring